top of page

 Charaxes etheocles.jpeg

-Charaxes etheocles carpenteri f. pallidimacula (female, upperside)
+Charaxes etheocles carpenteri f. pallidimacula (female variation, upperside)

 Charaxes catachrous (male, upper and underside)